sergeio/riddle-blog/math.md

 --------

 Something exciting we could have done is take the intuition we gained from visualizing how the girls' population converges to 1, and then formalize it.

-I say this is exciting not because formalizing things is fun, but because it would showcase how you can use visual aids to gain understanding, which is then useful even in formal contexts.
-Visualizations are not merely toys.
+I say this is exciting not because formalizing things is fun, but because it would demonstrate how you can use visualization to improve your understanding, which is then translatable even to formal contexts.
+Visualization is not merely a toy.
+It can be as valid a medium of thought as is conventional symbolic math.

 There's a lot more we didn't cover here.
 Why does the top-right corner have so much more unshaded space than previous visualizations?
 Does the answer to this